MujyKun/united-cube/docs/api.rst

 ``Authorization: Bearer ABCDEFGHIJKLMNOPQRSTUVWXYZ``
 Then ``ABCDEFGHIJKLMNOPQRSTUVWXYZ`` would be your auth token for UCube.
 It is suggested to have the auth token as an environment variable.

+The first method to log in is the best way and SHOULD be the way that you log in.

 Asynchronous Usage